Internships and Career Preparation

 June 26, 9-10:30 a.m. - Making Your Skills Legible

-Led by UMKC History alumnus Matt Reeves, this workshop will focus on how humanities students can present their skills to employers who may not be aware of their applicability in a range of industries.
+Led by UMKC History alum Matt Reeves, this workshop will focus on how humanities students can present their skills to employers who may not be aware of their applicability in a range of industries.

 July 10, 9-10:30 a.m. - Introduction to Career Services